 Brethine

-(Click Brethine Uses for more information on what Brethine is used for, including possible off-label uses of the medication.)
+(Click Brethine Uses for more information on what the medication is used for, including possible off-label uses.)

 Brethine is part of a class of drugs called beta-adrenergic receptor agonists, or beta agonists for short.
 Beta agonists stimulate beta receptors in the body, including those on the muscles around airways.
 This stimulation causes the muscles to relax, which opens up the airways and allows more air to get into and through the lungs.